The Planted Pantry » Special Diets » Peanut-Free » Vegan Raspberry Thumbprint Cookies

 • Flour – I use all-purpose flour, but you could replace it with almond or gluten-free if desired.

 • Oil – Any neutral-flavored oil, like canola, is fine.
+You can swap for melted unsalted butter (vegan, of course).

 • Oat milk – Any plant milk works just fine here.